adilovesgh/ase_cybertutor/README.md

 ## Team Members
 * Aditya Sridhar (as5883)
 * Daniel Kang (hk3021)
-* Nicholas Bethune (nb2189)
+* Nicholas Bethune (nab2189)

 ## Iteration 2 Updates
 We present the following list of updates from Iteration 2 as improvements or extensions of Iteration 1 features:

 * Log-In Feature: we implemented a log-in feature that requires the user to log in to his or her account using a username and password.
+Using bcrypt, we have server-side encrypted passwords for validation.
+Account info pages are login-protected and unauthorized attempts at access will result in a redirect.
+Validation of account details includes checking for valid email, preventing duplicate account information and requiring a password with 5 or more characters.

 * Tutoring Session Approval/Rejection: the tutor is able to manage session requests from potential students.
 We impose the restriction that students are no longer able to automatically sign up for sessions.